Max Linder: In popular media

 Linder is referenced in Quentin Tarantino's Inglourious Basterds where the owner of a cinema in Nazi occupied Paris in 1944, Shosanna Dreyfus, says that she will be having a Max Linder festival.
 The relative merits of Linder and Chaplin are then discussed by the German soldier, Frederick Zoller, who argues that Linder is superior to Chaplin while also admitting that Linder never made anything as good as The Kid.

 The documentary film The Mystery of the King of Kinema portraits Linder and his impact through interviews (including Maud Linder), silent film excerpts and the Spanish-American actor Julio Perillán characterized as Linder and voicing answers from old press interviews.

 Perillán was nominated to the Goya awards for best lead actor.

+The award-winning feature length documentary, Life and Deaths of Max Linder, released in 2024 and screened at film festivals throughout Europe including the prestigious Camerimage.